dancrha/dancrha/README.md

 <div align="center" style="font-size">
- I'm a recent Computer Science graduate from Guelph, ON :canada:!
-I am currently doing a 4 month internship at Digital Mobility Inc. as a Software Quality Assurance Engineer, with the prospect of joining their developer team after my internship.
+ I'm a recent Laurier Computer Science graduate 🎓 :canada:!
+I am currently doing a 4 month internship at Digital Mobility Inc. as a Software Quality Assurance Intern, with the prospect of joining their developer team after my internship.
 I specialize in Web Development, creating scalable and user-friendly web-apps.
 </div>